halfundecided/halfundecided/README.md

 </div>

-### Mijeong Ban @halfundecided
+##### Hello there👋🏻,
-Hello there👋🏻, I'm Mijeong-a Software Engineer and a CS student pursuing M.S. in Machine Learning at Stevens, currently based in New York City.
+I'm Mijeong-a Software Engineer and a CS student pursuing M.S. in Machine Learning at Stevens, currently based in New York City.

 <div align=right>

 👩🏻‍🎓 🧡 🏛